 3. Sample files

-All the sample audio and video files employed for the FFMPEG commands in the two previous subchapters can be found here:
+The sample audio and video files (test.wav, test.mp4) employed for the FFMPEG commands in the two previous subchapters can be found here:

 All the contents are Copyright by Angelo Farina, 2017-2018